kubear05/Power-BI-Solution-Template/README.md

 * An Azure Virtual Machine with a minimum recommended size of A3 or an on premise server with equivalent or greater technical specifications.
   * PowerShell version 3 or greater must be available on the server.
 * SQL Server Enterprise Edition with a SQL Server Database (2012 service pack 3 or later).
-* A Power BI Pro Subscription
+* A Power BI Pro Subscription.
 * If using Salesforce as a data source:
   * An [Informatica account](https://www.informatica.com/).
   * An on premise [Informatica Agent](https://network.informatica.com/docs/DOC-14954).